Juvederm Volite Side Effects

 - There is no known interaction with other local anesthetics.

-- Check the expiry date on the product label before use.
+- Check expiry date on product label before use.

-- If syringe contents are cloudy or show signs of separation, do not use it.
+- If syringe contents are cloudy or show signs of separation, do not use.

-- Do not reuse or re-sterilize.
+- Do not re-use.
 Sterility cannot be guaranteed.

 - Do not try to straighten a bent needle.
 Instead, replace it.